flying-sausages/yapubfm/README.md

-# yapubfm
+# YAPUBFM
 Yet Another Ptpimg.me Uploader But For macOS

-Make screenshots, directly upload to ptptimg.me, and paste the link straight out your clipboard.
+Make screenshots, directly upload to ptptimg.me, and paste the link straight out from your clipboard.

 ![yapubfm in action](https://thumbs.gfycat.com/InbornFirsthandDragon-size_restricted.gif)